planktonWD/inuitcss/README.md

 # inuitcss

-A bunch of Inuit modules that we're currently using at Batch.
+A bunch of inuitcss modules that we're currently using at Batch.

-While maintained by the Batch team we encourage ideas and submissions from the Inuit community.
+While maintained by the Batch team we encourage ideas and submissions from the inuitcss community.